Roger North, 2nd Baron North

-Roger North, 2nd Baron North (1530 – 3 December 1600) was an English peer and politician at the court of Elizabeth I.
+Roger North, 2nd Baron North (1531 – 3 December 1600) was an English peer and politician at the court of Elizabeth I.

 Biography

-He was the son of Edward North, 1st Baron North, for whom the title Baron North had been created.
-After representing Cambridgeshire in several parliaments (1555, 1559 and 1563), North acceded to his title in 1564.
-He may have succeeded his father as Lord Lieutenant of Cambridgeshire as well, and was Custos Rotulorum of Cambridgeshire before 1573.
+He was born 27 February 1531 to Edward North, 1st Baron North and his first wife.
+His father had represented Cambridgeshire in 3 Edwardian parliaments, and following his father's ennoblement by Mary I and presumably through his influence North sat for the Cambridgeshire in the queen's first parliament of 1555.
+His opposition to a government bill may have resulted in his failure to be returned for the next parliament, but he sat for Cambridge in the first two parliaments of Elizabeth I. He was created a knight of the Bath at Elizabeth's coronation and succeeded his father as Lord North in 1564.

+In 1568 he was sent to Vienna with the Earl of Sussex to invest Emperor Maximilian with the Order of the Garter.
+He was appointed Lord Lieutenant of Cambridgeshire in 1569, and was Custos Rotulorum of Cambridgeshire by 1574.
+In 1574 he was sent on embassy to France, following the accession of Henry III.
 He was appointed Treasurer of the Household in 1596 after the death of Sir Francis Knollys.

 North played card games called "maw" and Primero with Elizabeth on 6 August 1576.
 The queen came to his house at Kirtling for three days on 1 September 1578.
 The visit cost Lord North £642.
 He gave the queen a jewel worth £120.

 North was a personal friend of Robert Dudley, Earl of Leicester, the Queen's favourite.
 He was present at the latter's secret marriage to Lettice Knollys, Countess of Essex in 1578, and served at his expedition to the Netherlands in 1585-1587.
 Leicester wanted to make Lord North governor of Brill in 1586, which desire was, however, declined by Elizabeth.

+Family

+He married Winifred(d.
+1578), daughter of Richard Rich, 1st Baron Rich and widow of Sir Henry Dudley (d.
+1544).
+Their children included: